Gresham House Forest Fund VI

 • Annual inflation of 2.5%

-The Fund targets annual distributions of 1% of capital invested indexed to the Consumer Price Index (CPI), expected to start from 2026.
+The Fund targets annual distributions of 1% of capital invested linked to the Consumer Price Index (CPI), expected to start from 2026.
 Timings and distributions are not guaranteed; Limited Partners may not get back the capital invested.

 New investors via the feeder fund will receive the same investments and investment growth as investors who joined the Partnership at outset.
-To ensure existing investors are not disadvantaged an Equalisation Contribution and Premium will apply for Subsequent Limited Partners: please see the offer documents for details.
+To ensure existing investors are not disadvantaged an Equalisation Contribution and Premium may apply for Subsequent Limited Partners: please see the offer documents for details.

 Current portfolio overview